 Recognising that all humans have blind spots and biases is the first step.
 The second and most important is committing to plugging those gaps through education.
 The positive benefits to health outcomes and society at large would be as staggering as the inequalities we aim to flatten.

-The Royal Society of Medicine has recently launched a major multi-year programme to tackle health inequalities, opening with a flagship conference in Autumn 2022 in partnership with NHS England and NHS Improvement.
+The Royal Society of Medicine has recently launched a major multi-year programme to tackle health inequalities, opening with a flagship conference in early 2023 in partnership with NHS England and NHS Improvement.

 This is the second in a series of features in support of the RSM’s Tackling Inequalities programme.
 Each examines health inequalities through the lens of a different RSM section.
 This article focused on maternity.
 Thank you to all contributors.